francoism90/dotfiles/README.md

 # dotfiles

-This is a selection of settings and preferences for my [Fedora Silverblue](https://fedoraproject.org/atomic-desktops/silverblue/) installation.
+This is a selection of settings and preferences for my [Fedora Silverblue](https://fedoraproject.org/atomic-desktops/silverblue/) and [Bluefin](https://projectbluefin.io/) installation.

 ## Anaconda kickstart